stacigh/stacighstudios/README.md

-Helppo (that's Finnish for Easy)
+StacighStudios (that's Finnish for Easy)
 ===

 Hi.
-I'm a starter theme called `Helppo`, which is based off of `underscores`.
+I'm a starter theme called `StacighStudios`, which is based off of `underscores`.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 I may have started out as another `underscores` project but I'm also packaged with `H5BP` and `Unsemantic Grid System`.
 My CSS stylesheet is built with SCSS so you'll need to have at least a basic understanding of how to use SASS/Compass.